J-E-J-S/aaRS-pipeline/README.md

 ## Quick Start
-This is a [Nextflow](https://www.nextflow.io/) pipeline and as such can only be run on a POSIX OS, if using windows I'd recommend using the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+This is a [Nextflow](https://www.nextflow.io/) pipeline and as such, can only be run on a POSIX OS, if using windows I'd recommend using the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 1. `git clone https://github.com/J-E-J-S/aaRS-pipeline`